MichaelPhilippone/iTunesControl/README.markdown

 4. If step (4) didn't help, make sure of a few things:
 	* you followed the instructions here: http://www.whatsmyip.org/itunesremote/
 	* you enabled Web service and PHP on your macintosh
-	* you downloaded the PHP site locally to your computer if all of the above have been completed, continue to #5
+	* you downloaded the PHP `SERVER` locally to your computer if all of the above have been completed, continue to #5

 --------------------------------------------------------------------